 I've been thinking about this challenge for quite some time, and the holidays is the perfect opportunity to ask all of you to reach out to a teenager/young person.
 You're probably getting together with family, and there's probably someone between the ages of 12 - 18 (or hey, even someone in their late teens, early 20s!) who needs a reminder that they're loved, and that life gets better.

-You don't need to get all serious (in fact, please don't).
+You don't need to get all serious.
 Just take some time to sit down and ask them how they're doing.
 Maybe have them help you with a holiday task, or if they seem receptive, ask them to do something with you during the holiday break.

 I double-dog dare you.